 If I had a dime for every time I couldn’t come up with the next line of an email, I’d be taking a nap on my own private island.
 There’s nothing wrong with not being able to come up with the next line.

-One way to fight back against writer’s block is with a good email headline generator like this awesome tool from CoSchedule.
+One way to fight back against writer’s block is by following my email marketing tips and using a good headline generator like this awesome tool from CoSchedule.

 CoSchedule’s free email headline analyzer is easy to use.
 First, type in your current headline.
 Then, hit the ‘Score My Subject Line’ button.